 Install A Mezzanine Floor

 If the height of the ceiling in your warehouse is high enough, then consider installing a mezzanine floor.
-It is a great way to utilize space which would otherwise be wasted.
+It is a great way to utilize space that would otherwise be wasted.
 A mezzanine floor can substantially increase and in some cases even double the available space.
 These floors are installed as an intermediate level within one floor of the existing building, provided there is enough height to accommodate it.

 These floors provide a stable, easily adaptable solution that can add years to the life of your warehouse.
 A mezzanine floor not only gives you extra level upstairs but also provide additional storage on the ground floor.